Mailinator

 }

-The endpoint fetches a list of all your streams.
+The endpoint fetches a list of all your domains.

 HTTP Request